Family Reunification Parole Processes

 Address Updates

-If you (the beneficiary) are residing in the United States longer than 30 days, you must report your physical address in the United States as a condition of your parole.
-If your address changes after you enter the United States, you must notify us within 10 days of the change, by either:
+If you reside in the United States on parole longer than 30 days, you must report your physical address in the United States as a condition of your parole.
+If your address changes after you enter the United States, you must notify us within 10 days of the change, either:

-- Using our online change of address form; or
+- Using our online change of address form

-Changing your address online will update the address on file with USCIS for each pending application, petition, or request for which you provide a receipt number when filling out the Online Change of Address form.
-It is important to include the receipt number for any cases pending with USCIS in your address change request, so that we can update the address associated with those cases.
+When you are completing the Online Change of Address form, if you provide receipt numbers for any applications, petitions, or requests you have pending with USCIS, we will update the address we have on file for those cases.
+We encourage you to include the receipt numbers for any cases pending with USCIS in your address change request, so we can update the address associated with those cases.
 We will mail secure documents to the address on file.
-You can find the receipt number on the receipt notice (Form I-797C, Notice of Action) that we issued after you filed your application, petition, or request.
+If you submit an Online Change of Address form, you can find your receipt number for a pending case on the receipt notice (Form I-797C, Notice of Action) that we issued after you filed your application, petition, or request.
 We send receipt notices to the address listed on the application, petition, or request.

-If you (the beneficiary) have already been paroled into the United States, your parole will automatically be terminated if:
+If you are paroled into the United States under these processes, your parole will automatically terminate if:

 - You depart the United States; or